 - Place the coconut oil in a bowl.

-- Using a hand mixer, beat the oil until smooth and fluffy, about 2-3 minutes.
+- Using a hand mixer, beat the oil until smooth and fluffy, about two minutes.

 - Add in the remaining ingredients.